liamross/developmental/content/blog/i18n-in-a-react-application/index.md

 const availablePhrases = {en: englishPhrases};

 const LocalizeProvider = ({children}) => {
   // 1.
-This is actually perfect as it is.
-The `setLanguage` function remains
+This is actually perfect as it is. `setLanguage` references a static
-  //    static, as React.useState is optimized this way.
-Returning it for use
-  //    inside a `useEffect` will not cause it to reload. const [language, setLanguage] = React.useState('en');
+  //    function, so you know that this will remain constant despite reloads. const [language, setLanguage] = React.useState('en');

   // 2.
-Memoizing the function `t` ensures that it will remain the same to
+Memoizing the function `t` ensures that it will remain a reference to
-  //    equality checks unless the language changes.
+  //    the same function unless `language` is updated, as shown by the
+  //    dependency array (the array `[language]`).
 This is perfect, as we want
   //    the function to be called again every time the language changes so that
   //    an updated translation is displayed. const t = React.useCallback(